sumanta2/djangoTelusko/mysite/ReadMe.txt

 inside parent mysite folder create a folder name static where i store all image css file and js file need our website

 for import external css file link or js file link we need to use {% <folderName> <rest url> %} this type pattern but in case of image we directly add folderName to the rest url like add parent folder to a file name

+-------------------------------------------------------------------------------model create and migration

+install python package psycopg2(pip install psycopg2) it help to connect django to postgreSql database install pillow package(pip install pillow) which need to migrate django model to migrate django model need execute this command python manage.py makemigrations in cmd after migration complete where the schema generated the file location is display in the cmd with filename

+and then run the python manage.py sqlmigrate travello 0001 command that create a sql querry based on the python model created and 0001 indicate the file name where the django orm model are store

+then run following commant python manage.py migrate it actually execute the sql command in postgreSql database

+see all table in postGreSql database through pgAdmin  Schemas => public => Tables